 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is behavioural experiments.

 We often make predictions about the world based on our own internal models about how the world works.
 Yet the way we think the world works doesn’t necessarily match up all that well with reality.
-In science, that kind of thing is tested by selecting appropriate setting and running an experiment to deliberately gather evidence that can either support or go against a hypothesis.
+In science, that kind of thing is tested by selecting an appropriate setting and running an experiment to deliberately gather evidence that can either support or go against a hypothesis.
 A behavioural experiment is the same kind of thing.

 Examples of behavioural experiments